signature-opensource/CK-Globalization/CK.Globalization/UserMessage/README.md

 The `UserMessageCollector` is a small helper that collects multiple user messages.
 Its API mimics the `IActivityMonitor` one with `Error`, `Warn`, `Info`, `OpenError`, `OpenWarn` and `OpenInfo`.

+Note that it is reusable: calling `Clear()` resets its content.

 It can be used as a simple "ValidationContext" that enables code to return errors but also warnings and informations.

+The [`ScopedUserMessageCollector`](ScopedUserMessageCollector.cs) is a message collector exposed as a scoped service: such instance is shared by all the particpants of a "Unit of Work" and can be reused accross the Unit of Work.